 On November 27, 2018, we recommended that the Board of Directors enter into a Restricted Stock Unit Award Agreement (the "Performance-Based RSU Agreement") with Mr. Sintros pursuant to which the Company granted 2,737 restricted stock units (the "Performance RSUs") to Mr. Sintros.
 The number of Performance RSUs to be earned will depend on whether and the extent to which the Company achieves certain consolidated revenues and adjusted operating margins as set forth in the Performance-Based RSU Agreement during fiscal 2019 (collectively, the "Performance Criteria").
 The revenue metric is subject to adjustment to take into account the impact of any deterioration of the Canadian dollar to U.S. dollar exchange rate from 0.78 U.S. dollars to 1.0 Canadian dollar.
-The adjusted operating margin metric is based on the Company's operating income, net of certain non-cash items, including depreciation, intangibles amortization, and stock-based compensation, and subject to adjustments for changes in generally accepted accounting principles impacting operating income, any losses, costs or expenses relating to claims, litigation, regulatory investigations, or environmental investigations and remediation in excess of \$1.0 million, any losses, costs or expenses associated with natural catastrophes, wars, terrorism, business interruption or similar events, any gain recognized related to a legal settlement in connection with a previous project to update our CRM systems, and certain outside contractor costs or internal payroll costs with respect to the Company's initiative to update its customer relationship management (CRM) systems that are expensed for financial statement purposes.
+The adjusted operating margin metric is based on the Company's operating income, net of certain non-cash items, including depreciation, intangibles amortization, and stock-based compensation, and subject to adjustments for changes in generally accepted accounting principles impacting operating income, any losses, costs or expenses relating to claims, litigation, regulatory investigations, or environmental investigations and remediation in excess of \$1.0 million, any losses, costs or expenses associated with natural catastrophes, wars, terrorism, business interruption or similar events, any gain recognized related to a legal settlement in connection with a previous project to update its customer relationship management (CRM) systems that are expensed for financial statement purposes.

 The threshold, target and maximum numbers of Performance RSUs eligible to be earned under the Performance-Based RSU Agreement are 1,540, 2,138 and 2,737, respectively.
 With respect to consolidated revenues in fiscal 2019, 770 Performance RSUs could be earned upon threshold performance of \$1,765,000,000 in revenue, 1,069 Performance RSUs could be earned upon target performance of \$1,775,000,000 in revenue, and 1,369 Performance RSUs could be earned upon maximum performance of \$1,785,000,000.
-With respect to adjusted operating margin in fiscal 2019, 770 Performance RSUs could be earned upon threshold performance of 14.50%, 1,069 Performance RSUs could be earned upon target performance of 15.50%, and 1,368 Performance RSUs could be earned upon maximum performance of 16.50%.
+With respect to adjusted operating margin in fiscal 2019, 770 Performance RSUs could be earned upon threshold performance of 14.50%, 1,069 Performance RSUs could be earned upon target performance of 14.50%, 1,069 Performance of 16.50%.